freevariable/Sydneus-Serverless-Astrophysics/README.md

 - mo: a moon's rank within a planetary system (integer, 1=closest to the planet)
 - user: a unique user id that you manage (string)
 - spacecraft: a unique ship or station id that you manage (string)

+#### Epoch
+The time at which physical parameters were set (especially the mean anomaly and the day progress) is 0.0 by convention.

 #### Sectors